chef-boneyard/chef-rfc/rfc100-resource-lifecycle.md

 ## Resource States

 At any given time current resources have an implicit state.
-To clarify and be explicit about these states, it is proposed that resources have the following states:
+These states allow us to define how a resource goes from a proposal to a shipped resource and eventually how it is retired when it is no longer useful.

-### Analysis
+### Proposed

-Resources in analysis state are being evaluated to identify who, what, when, and why a resource is (still) needed.
+Resources in proposed state are being evaluated to identify if a resource is appropriate and necessary within the chef-client.
 A resource could be in this state whether it's a popular widely used resource in a community cookbook or a gap in common infrastructure element.

-A resource could re-enter this state when it has been identified as a problematic resource that needs to be evaluated for continued support.
+Users may propose new resources for inclusion in the chef-client by filing a resource proposal issue in the Chef GitHub repository.
+The chef-client maintainers will work with the user proposing the new resource to fully document the needs and the proposed design.
+Upon approval from two core maintainers the proposal will be marked `Approved for Development`

 ### Development